 Tura girl wins gold at national fencing event

-The nine year old athlete, Blessilla A Sangma of Tura’s Lower Babupara locality literally stole the show at the national fencing event for children by bagging gold at the event that witnessed participation of around 1500 child athletes from across the country.
+Blessilla A Sangma of Tura’s Lower Babupara locality stole the show at the national fencing event for children by bagging gold at the event that witnessed participation of around 1500 child athletes from across the country.

 Her mother Mayuri A Sangma said that she was ecstatic with the success of her daughter at such a major event and expressed hope it will act as a motivation for many young girls and boys in the field of sports.